qunsheng/learn-angular2/step09_output_decorator/README.md

 Then you will see the new child-one component show up in browser

-## passing data from parent component to child component using @Input
+## passing data from chile component to parent component using @Output

-Modify app.component.ts, prepare a data object

-Modify app.component.ts, use property binding to bind data to chile component

-Modify childOne.component.ts, use @input decorator to receive the input from parent componnet

-Modify childOne.component.ts, use the data passed from parent component in childOne component
+Modify app.component.ts to add a event binding for custom event onYell

+Modify childOne.components.ts using @output and EventEmitter to fire onYell event